 Fishing equipment can be as cheap or expensive as you want it to be.
 Fishing in lakes and ponds may only require the bare minimum.
-Why take the fun out of fishing by adding all the expense?
+Why take the fun out of fishing by adding all the expenses?
 We already know it is possible to enjoy a great day out fishing without having to spend a fortune on equipment.
 Fishing Gear on Site

 For the more serious fisherman, using a wooden pole and stones as weights simply would not do, especially if they are on a fishing weekend.

 Fishing at night is said to be more successful than daytime fishing if you want to bait a particular fish.
-Most fish are more active at night looking for their feed, therefore, many fishermen will leave their homes at 11 – 12 pm at night to set up for a nights fishing.
+Most fish are more active at night looking for their feed, therefore, many fishermen will leave their homes at 11 – 12 pm at night to set up for a night’s fishing.

-On top of your essential fishing equipment, you would also need to consider waterproof clothing, a large umbrella, seating and perhaps even a tent.
+On top of your essential fishing equipment, you would also need to consider waterproof clothing, a large umbrella, seating, and perhaps even a tent.

-Once you do have your equipment, and you have spent the day on the lakes catching your bait, remember to rinse off your reels and rods in fresh water, this is especially so if you have been fishing in saltwater.
+Once you do have your equipment, and you have spent the day on the lakes catching your bait, remember to rinse off your reels and rods in freshwater, this is especially so if you have been fishing in saltwater.

 Most equipment is fine in a cool dry environment, but do not be tempted to lean your rod up against a wall, this could cause your rod to warp, instead, store them vertically or horizontally.